 Visitors will hear Ludwig van Beethoven’s Septet in E flat major op.
 20, both the version for winds and strings and Beethoven’s own trio arrangement for piano, clarinet and cello.
 Each individual part and the changes made for the trio arrangement can be followed at digital music stands as the music plays.

 “Inside Beethoven!” is an innovative joint project which was realized at Detmold University of Music in commemoration of Beethoven’s 250th birthday.
 The exhibition will be touring Germany and Austria during 2020 and 2021.

-The installation can be experienced at Haus der Musik from November 11th, 2020.
+The installation can be experienced at Haus der Musik until September 2021.

 Information for your visit